Ischaemic Affairs of the Heart

 Cherry-Garrard, A. (1922) The Worst Journey In The World Random House

-What follows is a description of the attack, its treatment and how I lucky I am to still be alive.
+The following is a description of the attack, its treatment and how I lucky I am to still be alive.

 Chest Pains